Menu

 Communication and Language

-Our curriculum is language rich and based around books and rhymes.
-Please see the knowledge organiser for a list of the stories, songs and rhymes we will be using this half term.
+Our curriculum is language-rich and centred around books and rhymes.
+Please see the Knowledge Organiser for a list of the stories, songs, and rhymes we will be exploring this half term.

-We want pupils to know many rhymes, to be able to talk about familiar books, and to be able to tell a long story.
-We will provide lots of opportunities, both indoors and outdoors to retell familiar stories using masks, story props and puppets.
-Staff will encourage pupils to speak clearly and to take turns when having a conversation.
+We want pupils to learn many rhymes, talk confidently about familiar books, and retell stories in detail.
+There will be plenty of opportunities, both indoors and outdoors, for children to retell well-known stories using masks, props, and puppets.
+Staff will encourage pupils to speak clearly and take turns during conversations.

 Physical Development